-Ariel Winter Drop Jaws In A Skintight Red Dress That Showcases Her Incredible Curves
+Ariel Winter Hits The Emmy Red Carpet In A Skintight Red Dress That Showcases Her Incredible Curves

 “Obviously, yes when my hair looks good, when I’m feeling myself, I’m very confident and it’s awesome.
 But I can feel confident whenever.
 It’s not just when I put makeup on.
 It’s also just doing what I want to do and not worrying about what other people say when I experiment with different things.
 I make my own choices and that’s very empowering to me,” she concluded.

-It is this sense of empowerment that makes Ariel excited for the future, despite the fact that her hit series Modern Family is coming to an end.
+It is this sense of empowerment that makes Ariel excited for the future, despite the fact that Modern Family is coming to an end.
 Though she does not have any concrete plans lined up afterwards, she has said that she is excited to finally take on adult roles.